syedeqbal/syedeqbal/README.md

 - **Ph.D.** — Information & Systems Engineering, Concordia University (Montreal)
   *Co-supervised with Imperial College London*
 - **Postdoc** — University of Alberta & University of New Brunswick
-- Published in **top-tier journals and conferences** across AI and distributed optimization
+- Published in **top-tier journals and conferences** across AI, distributed optimization, and differential privacy.

 ---